jaredsrice/jaredsrice/README.md

 ## Technologies and Tools

 - Proficient in: Python, C#, HTML.
-- Skills: Proficency with any tech put in front of me.
+- Skills: Proficiency with any tech put in front of me.
 I'm able to learn quickly and adapt to the needs of a given project or program.
-Proficent in Mac OS usage and troubleshooting, along with Microsoft Office.
+Proficient with macOS and troubleshooting, along with Microsoft Office.
 ## Let's Connect!

 [![](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jared-rice-337a60354)

 ## Projects and Work

-I have one published website with its code [here] (https://github.com/jaredsrice/wdd130/tree/main/personalwebsite), a random scripture generator code [here] (https://github.com/jaredsrice/CSE111/tree/main/personal%20projects) that I'm planning on writing a UI for, and I'll have one major project in C# that I'm prepping for.
+## Personal Website
+Check out my personal website code [here](https://github.com/jaredsrice/wdd130/tree/main/personalwebsite).

+## Random Scripture Generator
+Explore the code for my random scripture generator [here](https://github.com/jaredsrice/CSE111/tree/main/personal%20projects).

+## Upcoming C# Project
+I’m also prepping a major project in C#, which will be added soon!

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀